sharpjs/Subatomix.PowerShell.TaskHost/README.md

 ### Advanced Usage

-The host wrapper, `TaskHost`, exposes a `Header` property to enable the task to examine and change the header that appears before each line of output.
+The host wrapper exposes a `Header` property to enable a task to examine and change the header that appears in square brackets `[ ]` before each line of output.
 This property is modifiable from the task script itself.

 ```powershell
 $Host.UI.Header = "new header"
 ```

+Note that some PowerShell commands-that-run-commands, most notably `ForEach-Object -Parallel`, expose their own wrappers via the `$Host` constant, which makes the preceding example tricky.

 <!--
   Copyright 2022 Jeffrey Sharp